winbo-yml-exe/dspc/README.md

-# mosOS
+# Welcome to DSPC!

-mosOS is a OS coded in batch
+DSPC is a series of destructable scripts written in BAT made to destroy ~~school~~ PCs or laptops.